Curated OER

 ESL Grammar - Comma Splice

 Students fix comma splices.
-In this ESL instructional activity, students recognize comma splices and find ways to fix them.
+In this ESL lesson, students recognize comma splices and find ways to fix them.
 They complete a worksheet finding comma splices and correct sentences.

 Curated OER